The Very Best Popsicle Molds

 School is out, it’s increasingly hot and last night I attended a gathering where 8 kids coated themselves in popsicle residue.
 Since last week we talked about sneaking in nutrition and, as a great tie in, I thought I’d share the collection of popsicle molds I’ve been collecting for a few months.
 These molds are fun for kids to help make their own popsicles, but they’re also a great way to sneak in some extra whole foods into your kid’s diet.
 The recipes for popsicles are hardly more involved than pouring juice into a mold, but far more packed with good things like calcium, fruit and even vegetables.
 Uh…..okay.

-These plastic multi-colored star shaped molds are fun and festive.
-Kids like shapes and this way you can have the shape without the high fructose corn syrup with a side of articial coloring.
+These star shaped molds are fun and festive.
+Kids like shapes and this way you can have the shape without the high fructose corn syrup with a side of artificial coloring.
 How novel.

 Like a sandcastle mold, only much tastier, unless you enjoy eating sand.
-This mold is a three tiered design with a stainless steel plate which holds your wooden stick in place.
+This mold is designed with a stainless steel plate which holds your wooden stick in place.
 Old school, no plastic handles here.
-I love these because you can make a three tier flavor combination.
-If kids like shapes, they like different flavors mixed together even more.

 If you’d like your popsicles to blow your kid’s mind, try this rocket mold from Tovolo.
 The molded popsicle comes out looking like a rocket ship and the plastic handle resembles the blue exhaust from a speeding ship.
 This mold also allows you to easily remove each ice pop individually without melting ones you aren’t going to eat.